On the Beta Transformation: Finite Orbits

-The iteration of the midpoint, used to construct the Hessenberg basis, works well, unless the midpoint iterates to hit the point $x=1/2$ where the map has a discontinuity.
+The iteration of the midpoint $m_{0}=\beta/2$, that is, the iterated series $m_{n}=T_{\beta}^{n}\left(\beta/2\right)$ is ergodic in the unit interval, for almost all values of $\beta$.
+However, for certain values of $\beta$, the midpoint iterates will hit the point $x=1/2$ where the $\beta$-shift map has a discontinuity.
 Here, iteration stops: at the next step, this point is defined to iterate to zero, in eqn \ref{eq:downshift}.
 Zero is a fixed point, and so there is nowhere further to go.
-This occurs for certain values of $\beta$: after a finite number for steps, the midpoint $m_{0}=\beta/2$ iterates to 1/2.
 This section explores these special values of $\beta$.

 Aside from the definition in eqn \ref{eq:downshift}, one can consider the modified map, where the less-than sign has been altered to a less-than-or-equals: